 DIBt and its partners

-Within the framework of its public mandate as a building authority, DIBt participates in numerous national and international committees, working groups and organisations.
-The aim is to promote safety and innovation in the field of civil engineering.
+Within the framework of its public mandate as a building authority, DIBt is active in numerous national and international committees, working groups and organisations.
+The aim is to promote safety and innovation in the construction sector.

 Technical assessment and standardisation

-EOTA is the association of European Technical Assessment Bodies with headquarters in Brussels.
-The organisation coordinates the development of European Assessment Documents (EADs) and the issue of European Technical Assessments (ETAs) in accordance with the Construction Products Regulation.
+EOTA is the association of the European Technical Assessment Bodies.
+The organisation based in Brussels coordinates the development of European Assessment Documents (EADs) and the issuance of European Technical Assessments (ETAs) under the Construction Products Regulation.
 DIBt is the only Technical Assessment Body to have been designated by Germany.

-WFTAO is a global network of approval and assessment bodies with the aim of supporting manufacturers in obtaining approvals and assessments in third countries and promoting professional exchange.
-DIBt became a full member of WFTAO in 2010 and has successfully completed projects with partners in the U.S., the United Kingdom and other countries since then.
+WFTAO is a very active and global network of approval and assessment organisations.
+The partners share their experiences and best practices for the assessment of innovative construction products and design solutions and exchange information on assessment approaches and the challenges they are facing.
+DIBt became a full member of WFTAO in 2010 and has successfully completed projects with partners in the U.S., China, the United Kingdom and other countries.

-UEAtc is a European association of organisations which perform officially recognised or legally required approval of construction products and systems.
-The aim is to reduce the burden of repeated testing within the framework of different national approval procedures through mutual recognition and coordination.
+UEAtc is a European association of organisations active in the officially recognised or mandatory approval of construction products and systems.
+UEAtc's seeks to help manufacturers avoid duplication of effort and repeated testing within the framework of different national approval procedures through mutual recognition and coordination among the organisation's members.

 Scientific and technical cooperation